alexpaul/Diffable-Data-Source/README.md

 ## Objective

 * To discuss the new declarative way of handling data sources in iOS.
-* Know how to configure a UITableViewDiffableDataSource type.
+* Know how to configure a `UITableViewDiffableDataSource` type.
+* Understand `NSDiffableDataSourceSnapshot` and how to appy it to the data source.
+* Subclass `UITableViewDiffableDataSource<SectionIdentifier, ItemIdentifier>`.
 * Identify the benefits of using this new diffable data source way of dealing with table views or collection views.
-* Understand what's a NSDiffableDataSourceSnapshot.
-* Subclass UITableViewDiffableDataSource.

 ## Introducting Diffable Data Sources